top of page

 Beta time zone list

-Recommendation: Remove the time zone list and add a find my location feature and use a more current and familiar form.
-Improved the UI to compliment current brand.
+Recommendation: Remove the time zone list and add a "Find my Location" feature.
+Use a more modern and familiar form to improve the user experience.
+Also, update the UI to complement the current brand.

 2. Onboarding Steps 1, 2 and 3

-Pain point: All users completed all three steps of the onboarding but they all expressed some sort of unsureness about the form being used.
+Pain point: Although all users were able to complete all three steps of the onboarding, they expressed uncertainty about the form being used.

 Original onboarding steps 1, 2 & 3

-Recommendation: The form was updated to a more common form, the UI was updated to suit the brand, the footer was removed from onboarding screens, and the action buttons were updated.
+Our recommendations include updating the form to a more common format, redesigning the UI to align with the brand, removing the footer from onboarding screens, and updating the action buttons.

 3. Search/Landing Page